RomaP28/natours/README.md

 ## Installing all depencies

 Run `npm install`.
-It's going to install all necessary depencies for entire project.
+It's going to install all necessary depencies for the entire project.

 ## Run project